fadado/shed/README.md

         'busybox:latest'
     )

-    # relative paths to images to build
+    # directory names for images to build
     BUILDS=(
         '.'
     )